matthewholman/assist/README.md

     >>> from jpl_small_bodies_de441_n16 import de441_n16
     >>> ephem = assist.Ephem(de440, de441_n16)

 The variables to the ephemeris files are simply path strings to the files.
-Alternatively, you can download these files with curl.
-You can also manually download them using your browser.
+Alternatively, you can download these files with curl or your browser.

     mkdir data
-    curl https://ssd.jpl.nasa.gov/ftp/eph/planets/Linux/de440/linux_p1550p2650.440 -o data/linux_p1550p2650.440
+    curl https://ssd.jpl.nasa.gov/ftp/eph/planets/bsp/de440.bsp -o data/de440.bsp
     curl https://ssd.jpl.nasa.gov/ftp/eph/small_bodies/asteroids_de441/sb441-n16.bsp -o data/sb441-n16.bsp

 Now you can point assist to those files directly, like so: